Public sector equality duty - our population

 gay and bisexual (LGB) population in the borough as sexual

-orientation was not a specific category used in the last census,
+orientation was not a specific category used in the last Census

-of the population in London.
+cent of the population in London

-- Although the census did not ask specific questions around
+- although the Census did not ask specific questions around

 sexual orientation, it did ask about those who were living in same